How Safe Will Cars Be From Computer Viruses?

 When the 1997 C5 Corvette first appeared, it did so with more on board computers than the first NASA Space Shuttle.
 All of these computers working to manage the C5 were essentially closed systems with access available only via a mechanic’s scanners…and largely cars today are in a similar situation, at least for the most part.
 While scanners do have downloadable updates, the manufacturers ensure that these are also fundamentally closed systems.

-As I recall in my discussions with the FBI Computer Crimes guru, the challenge is that there are lonely people spending twenty hours seven days per week trying to hack software, but in the best case scenarios, the engineers are only working eight to twelve hours Monday through Friday to prevent them.
 Maybe I’m a cynic, but I don’t trust that auto manufacturers right now are taking to heart the old precept: hope for the best, plan for the worst.

 Back to Apex's Automotive Content Services